-After coaching so many people going through divorce, break-up and heartbreak over the past eight years, I’ve come to believe that there’s no such thing as a broken heart, but only broken dream, and a heart that is wounded, and getting ready to love more.
+After coaching so many people going through a divorce, break-up, and heartbreak over the past eight years, I’ve come to believe that there’s no such thing as a broken heart, but only a broken dream, and a heart that is wounded, and getting ready to love more.

 And to know yourself, as Kahlil Gibran says in his poem about love, is knowing the secrets of your heart…

 For even as love crowns you so shall he crucify you.
 Even as he is for your growth so is he for your pruning.
 Even as he ascends to your height and caresses your tenderest branches that quiver in the sun, so shall he descend to your roots and shake them in their clinging to the earth… All these things shall love do unto you that you may know the secrets of your heart, and in that knowledge become a fragment of Life’s heart.”